GNOME/gimp/.gitlab/issue_templates/performance.md

 ### Environment/Versions

 - GIMP version number:
-- Package: <!--[flatpak?
+- Package: <!--[Flatpak?
+Snap?
 Installer from gimp.org?
+MS Store package?
 If another installer, tell us where from] (write it after the > symbol)-->
 - Operating System: <!--[Windows? macOS?
 Linux?
 All?
 Add OS versions too] (write it after the > symbol) -->
 - (if Linux) Display system: <!--[X11?
 Wayland?
 Which compositor and version?] (write it after the > symbol) -->